Visual-Analytics-2024/VA-Project/README.md

 ![alt text](data/fig/cartype6.png)

-**Note : Car Type 5 and Car Type 6 follow the same route tree**

-## Distribution Analysis

-TODO: Add distribution graph and box plots
+**Insights**
+* Car types 5 and 6 traverse identical routes within the park.
+They have a total of 20 distinct paths.
+Paths have minimum of 2 gates and a maximum of 9 gates.

 ## Self Loop Analysis